markmoxon/elite-a-source-code-bbc-micro/README.md

 b7b3c692   1024  b7b3c692   1024   Yes   WORDS.bin
 ```

-### Building the bug fix release
+### Building the bug fix variant

-You can build the source disc release by appending `release=bug-fix` to the `make` command, like this on Windows:
+You can build the source disc variant by appending `variant=bug-fix` to the `make` command, like this on Windows:

 ```
-make.bat build verify release=bug-fix
+make.bat build verify variant=bug-fix
 ```

 or this on a Mac or Linux:

 ```
-make build verify release=bug-fix
+make build verify variant=bug-fix
 ```

-This will produce a file called `elite-a-bug-fix.ssd` in the `5-compiled-game-discs` folder that contains the bug fix release.
+This will produce a file called `elite-a-bug-fix.ssd` in the `5-compiled-game-discs` folder that contains the bug fix variant.

 The verification checksums for this version are as follows:

 ```
-Results for release: bug-fix
+Results for variant: bug-fix
 [--originals--]  [---output----]
 Checksum   Size  Checksum   Size  Match  Filename
 -----------------------------------------------------------